 2. Add the colonization part:

-For the purpose of engineering, we hope that the engineered bacteria can colonize in the intestine of earthworm for a long time, express phytase to hydrolyze phytate in soil and form pyromorphite with lead ions.
+For the purpose of engineering, we hope that the engineered bacteria can colonize in the intestine of earthworm for a long time, expressing phytase to hydrolyze phytate in soil and forming pyromorphite with lead ions.

-3. Further soil experiments are carried out:
+3. Further soil experiments will be carried out:

-On the basis of laboratory experiments, the effect of engineered bacteria under real soil conditions is further verified.
+On the basis of laboratory experiments, the effect of engineered bacteria under real soil conditions would be further verified.
 At the same time, earthworm experiments can also be carried out under approval of the laboratory and safety policies.

 4. Find and choose more effective parts: